shanujaiswal/Practice_Project/JS notes.md

 --> var is function scope
 --> var is access from outside of block scope
 --> we can call variable in different block

+# Default Parameter
+--> Provide a default value for a parameter if no value is provided.

+# Rest Parameter
+--> Collect all remaining arguments into an array.